Best Practices and Issues that Arise in DCF Models

 The calculation of damages will entail comparing the net present cash flows with and without the alleged breach; that is, comparing the ‘but for’ scenario (the hypothetical situation the company would have been in if the alleged breach had not occurred) and the ‘actual’ scenario (the ‘actual’ situation of the company following the alleged breach).

-The valuation period is from the date of the alleged breach until the point at which the alleged breach no longer has a financial impact on the company, and can therefore either be:
+The valuation period is from the date of the alleged breach until the point at which the alleged breach no longer has a financial impact on the company and, therefore, can be either:

 With an indefinite period, it is necessary to calculate a terminal value for the company, as forecasting cash flows beyond a certain period is impractical.